-In order to unravel the evolution of bioturbation and elucidate to what extent changes in either sediment-mixing or burrowing have contributed to the transformation of Earth’s surface environments and the nature of the stratigraphic record, we herein reconstruct, from sedimentological and paleontological records, changes in the depth of the transition layer and in the depth and intensity of sediment mixing over the Phanerozoic.
+In order to unravel the evolution of bioturbation and elucidate to what extent changes in either sediment mixing or burrowing have contributed to the transformation of Earth’s surface environments and the nature of the stratigraphic record, we herein reconstruct, from sedimentological and paleontological records, changes in 1) the depth of the transition layer and 2) the depth and intensity of sediment mixing over the Phanerozoic.
 We describe existing records and interpretations for the Phanerozoic trajectory of the sedimentary mixed layer, and we present an analysis of burrow depth data to provide updated constraints on the Phanerozoic evolution of the sedimentary transition layer.
 We additionally highlight intervals for which primary data are currently inadequate.
 In particular, with limited exception (e.g., the lower Paleozoic, the Permian–Triassic transition and recent intervals of the Cenozoic), the data necessary to robustly quantify mixed layer depths are sparse to nonexistent, hampering efforts to reconstruct evolutionary, paleoenvironmental and paleogeographic trends; generating these data should be a key priority for future studies.
 Nonetheless, those data available—which we review here—yield broad-scale, critical insights into Phanerozoic mixed layer evolution and suggest both parallels to and striking disparities from concurrent patterns in transition layer evolution.
-We focus, in this review, upon shallow marine systems, as these settings experienced many of the earliest (and frequently most dramatic) changes in bioturbation depths, because of the considerable influence of shallow marine systems on ocean-wide biogeochemical cycling, and due to the higher-resolution records provided by shallow marine successions.
+In this review, we focus on shallow marine systems, as these settings experienced many of the earliest (and frequently most dramatic) changes in bioturbation depths, because of the considerable influence of shallow marine systems on ocean-wide biogeochemical cycling, and due to the higher-resolution records provided by shallow marine successions.
 Additionally, we briefly review available (albeit sparser) archives of sediment mixing and deep burrowing in deep-sea settings, as well as bioturbation trends in nearshore settings.

 RESULTS